bmill42/bmill42.github.io/_posts/2021-01-30-tennis-predictions.md

 ]
 ```

-The main basic feature that isn't included in the main dataset is player date-of-birth, which we'll grab from Jeff Sackmann's dataset.
+The most important feature that isn't included in the main dataset is player date-of-birth, which we'll grab from Jeff Sackmann's dataset.
 At the moment, I'm merging `DOB` into the match dataset later, during training.

 ```python